- Mental health is a force we need to understand

 Does anyone need some ideas for the start to a horror film?

 It’s important to note these circumstances.
 The caution I threw to the wind in order to exercise each day is alarming.
-My poor choices capture the power of mental health; how anxiety can trump reason.
+My poor choices capture mental health; how anxiety can trump reason.

 When you connect you break barriers

 Because I felt uneasy until I exercised each day, my priority was to exercise.
 The need to get rid of that panicky feeling pushed me over any obstacle that sat between me and my goals.
-(Learning to channel OCD properly can help you accomplish quite a bit!)
+(Fear not!
+Learning to channel OCD properly can help you accomplish amazing things!)

 To make matters worse, I had no idea I was over-exercising.